 Your various goals will determine what metrics you will be keeping an eye on.
-Each goal will have a metric that can see its efficacy and the efficiency of your related strategies.
+Each goal will have a metric that can see its efficacy and the efficiency of your related strategies, further measuring social media.

 Why Track Social Media Marketing Metrics?

 For social media marketers, tracking social media metrics serves to show the value of what you do.
-It will reflect the success of your marketing ideas and point out any strategies that need adjustment.
+The social media success metrics of your marketing ideas reflect and point out any strategies that need adjustment.

 With over 3.4 billion social media users who can be targeted online, social media marketing needs to be tracked accurately to make the most of it.